Elite-Modding-Team/ThaumicTweaker/README.md

 ## Tweaks
 **NOTE:** All tweaks are disabled by default or use Thaumcraft default values.
-- **Cult Robes Tweaks:** Change the Vis reduction on each piece of the cultist robes
+- **Cult Robes Tweaks:** Change the Vis reduction amount on each piece of armor
 - **Curiosity Tweaks:**
   - Ancient Curiosity, Arcane Curiosity, and Preserved Curiosity from Pech trades
   - Eldritch Curiosity from Eldritch Guardians